Public Television

 Facebook: https://www.facebook.com/frontline

 FRONTLINE is produced at GBH in Boston and is broadcast nationwide on PBS.
 Funding for FRONTLINE is provided through the support of PBS viewers and by the Corporation for Public Broadcasting.
-Additional support for FRONTLINE is provided by the Abrams Foundation, Park Foundation, the John D. and Catherine T. MacArthur Foundation, the Heising-Simons Foundation, and the FRONTLINE Journalism Fund, with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation, and additional support from Koo and Patricia Yuen.
-Additional support for this program is provided by the Jonathan Logan Family Foundation.
+Additional support for FRONTLINE is provided by the Abrams Foundation, Park Foundation, the John D. and Catherine T. MacArthur Foundation, the Heising-Simons Foundation, and the FRONTLINE Journalism Fund, with major support from Jon and Jo Ann Hagler on behalf of the Jon L. Hagler Foundation, and additional support from the Charina Endowment Fund and from Koo and Patricia Yuen.

 Playidy